raphaelmourad/dsbSNP/README.md

 ## Overview

-This is the github repository of our paper "Non-coding variants driving DNA double-strand breaks are associated with complex genetic diseases".
+This is the github repository of our paper "A novel class of non-coding variants driving DNA double-strand breaks is associated with complex genetic diseases".

 ## Data Availability

-TODO: Paste the link to the table with all MTAB.
+The dsbSNPs bed file is available here.
+All SNPs including dsbSNPs, but also histone mark SNPs, ATAC-seq SNPs, DRIP-seq SNPs are available here.

 ## Requirements